ctrliq/ascender-install/README.md

 The Ascender installer is a script that makes for relatively easy install of Ascender Automation Platform on Kubernetes platforms of multiple flavors.
 The installer is being expanded to new Kubernetes platforms as users/contributors allow, and if you have specific needs for a platform not yet supported, please submit an issue to this Github repository.

+While Ascender installs on Kubernetes, you don't need to be a guru in Kubernetes, or even have a Kubernetes cluster up and working!
+For each specified Kubernetes platform, the installer will set up a Kubernetes cluster on your behalf, and set up the cluster access file at its default location of `~/.kube/config`.
+Windows and Network admins rejoice!

 # Table of Contents
 - [General Prerequisites](#general-prerequisites)
 - [Optional Components](#optional-components)